Australian cuisine: Western Australia

-In Western Australia, the conti roll, or continental roll, is a popular sandwich, and has been described as both " ... a singularly Western Australian creation ..." and "... the closest thing ...
+In Western Australia, the conti roll, or continental roll, is a popular sandwich.
+It has been described as both " ... a singularly Western Australian creation ..." and "... the closest thing ...
 West Australians have to a regional sandwich."
-It may have been born, and certainly was raised, in the inner-city Perth locality now known as Northbridge.
+Conti rolls may have been born, and certainly were raised, in the inner-city Perth locality now known as Northbridge.

 Another WA treat is green-coloured, spearmint-flavoured milk.

-In the 1970s, Peter Kailis, co-founder of the now national WA-originated fast food chain Red Rooster, invented the Hawaiian Pack, made up of rotisserie chicken, a deep-fried banana and a pineapple ring.
+In the 1970s, Peter Kailis, co-founder of the WA-established, now national fast food chain Red Rooster, invented the Hawaiian Pack, made up of rotisserie chicken, a deep-fried banana, and a pineapple ring.
 As of 2025, Red Rooster was no longer selling a Hawaiian Pack.
 However, its "Box Meals" menu included a "Trop Box" with pineapple rings but no banana, and its WA-based rival Chicken Treat was offering a "Hawaiian Quarter" with "Pineapple Fritter, [and] Deep Fried Bananas".
-Other fast food outlets with origins, or Australian origins, in WA include Hungry Jack's, Nando's, and the now-defunct Chooks Fresh & Tasty.
+Other fast food outlets that originated in WA include Hungry Jack's and Nando's.